Epitaphs

 Postcards and Mail Art, Immanence, Paris, 2025

-• The postcard editions Entre!, Point of View, Roma 2000 and Nada amongst many others on the wall at Immanence
+• The postcard editions Entre!, Point of View, Roma 2000 and Nada, among many others, on the wall at Immanence

-The postcard editions Entre!, Point of View, Roma 2000 and Nada amongst many others on the wall at Immanence
+The postcard editions Entre!, Point of View, Roma 2000 and Nada, among many others, on the wall at Immanence

 Everything must go